pehladik/geicar/raspberry/nodejs/README.md

 This code is an example of a nodejs server to provide an UI for the GeiCar.
 The code was written by Lucien Senaneuch and is available on [github](https://github.com/daihitsuji/UI-CAR).

+:warning: **This code was produced for an older version of the CAN messages.
+The project is not functional with the current messages..**

 ## What is nodejs

 Node.js is an open-source, cross-platform JavaScript run-time environment that executes JavaScript code outside of a browser.
 Node.js allows the creation of Web servers and networking tools using JavaScript and a collection of "modules" that handle various core functionality.